-Joint Decleration of digintal media (2018), Trend report of underage drinking (2019) 1) Reducing Drunk Driving DWI Courts Beam Suntory is a lead supporter of America's National Center for DWI Courts, designed to get hardcore offenders who are most likely to repeat the treatment they need in an evidence-based program.
-2) Reducing High-risk Drinking in University Building Resilience in Campus Communities (BRICC) Coalition BRICC works to reduce high-risk drinking at individual, group, organization and community levels at the University of Louisville and University of Kentucky.
-Quality Management Policies and Our Approach The Suntory Group has always striven to better the quality of its products and services with a customer first approach since its founding.
+Joint Decleration of digintal media (2018), Trend report of underage drinking (2019) Overseas Activities to Raise Awareness of Responsible Drinking 1) Reducing Drunk Driving DWI Courts Suntory Global Spirits is a lead supporter of America's National Center for DWI Courts, designed to get hardcore offenders who are most likely to repeat the treatment they need in an evidence-based program.
+2) Reducing High-risk Drinking in University Building Resilience in Campus Communities (BRICC) Coalition BRICC works to reduce high-risk drinking at individual, group, organization and community levels at the University of Louisville and University of Kentucky. ▶ Link to Suntory Global Spirits Drink Smart Website Quality Management → Policies and Our Approach → Promoting Structure Our Initiatives Policies and Our Approach The Suntory Group has always striven to better the quality of its products and services with a customer first approach since its founding.
 Every employee always endeavors to sustain and improve quality according to the Suntory Quality Policy of "All for the Quality," which clarifies our approach to quality, to earn even greater trust from customers.
+All for the Quality We offer products and services that meet or exceed relevant safety standards and will continue to respond to the desires of our consumers and customers and earn their trust. - Each and every member of the Suntory Group wholeheartedly strives to offer products and services from the consumer's and customer's perspectives. - 2.
+We strive to provide our consumers and customers with accurate information that is easy to understand.
+We earnestly listen to consumer and customer opinions and endeavor to reflect them in our products and services. - 3.
+We abide by laws and regulations. - 4.
+We place a very high priority on the safety of our products and services. - 5.
+We continue to quest for even greater product quality by reference to recognized international quality standards.
+"All for the Quality" is a slogan showing our basic philosophy to pursue product quality and safety.
+It should not be construed as our legal obligations or commitments.

 Promoting Structure Following the acceleration of its own global development and expansion into new fields of business, the Suntory Group has been enhancing its Quality Management Systems as part of its Group Governance.
 We installed the Quality Assurance Committee at Suntory Holdings Ltd. to promote quality management throughout the entire Group.
 This committee identifies quality risks and prevents trouble before it occurs in priority issues across the organization based on the Group quality strategy.
 The Chief Quality Officer (CQO) of Suntory Holdings Ltd. plays a vital role in this process by strengthening the quality management capacities through holding meetings on product quality with each Group company.
 The Suntory Group believe that it is our duty to continually deliver high quality products with new value, safety and reliability, able to bring joy to consumers worldwide.
 Thus, we are committed to producing high-quality, safe and reliable products that delight consumers across the globe.
 This promise is shared within the group through the Suntory's MONOZUKURI Manufacturing Values and Code of Conduct, which we have held dear and consistently delivered on since our founding.
 Our Initiatives Assuring Quality in All Processes Grounded in the Suntory Group Quality Policy, our employees are continually working to maintain and improve quality in all of our processes, from product planning and development to material procurement, manufacturing, distribution, sales, and services.
+Water